 Disclaimer: This profile is made available for general information purpose.
-The profile is accurate as of May 2023.
+The profile is accurate as of May 2024.
 You may visit the transit agency’s website or contact the transit agency’s contact person for the latest information

 The Brazos Transit District (BTD) is a political subdivision of Texas authorized by Texas Transportation Code Chapter 458 and therefore receives state funds for transit services.
 BTD has provided public transportation service since 1974.
-Now, BTD serves as a rural transit district (RTD) for 21 counties in central and eastern Texas, including Angelina, Brazos, Burleson, Grimes, Houston, Jasper, Leon, Liberty, Madison, Montgomery, Nacogdoches, Polk, Robertson, Sabine, San Augustine, San Jacinto, Shelby, Trinity, Tyler, Walker, and Washington Counties.
+Now, BTD serves as a rural transit district (RTD) for 20 counties in central and eastern Texas, including Angelina, Brazos, Burleson, Grimes, Houston, Leon, Liberty, Madison, Montgomery, Nacogdoches, Polk, Robertson, Sabine, San Augustine, San Jacinto, Shelby, Trinity, Tyler, Walker, and Washington Counties.
 BTD also serves as an urban transit district (UTD) for the College Station–Bryan and Conroe–The Woodlands urbanized areas (UZAs).

 As a UTD, BTD provides demand-response service for the College Station–Bryan UZA and directly operates fixed-route bus and ADA paratransit services in Bryan and College Station.
 BTD passes the allocated state funds for the Conroe–The Woodlands UZA to two providers in the UZA: the City of Conroe and The Woodlands Township.
 The City of Conroe provides fixed-route bus and ADA paratransit services through Conroe Connection Transit.
 The Woodlands Township provides trolley circulator and ADA paratransit services and contracts with First Class Tours to operate The Woodlands Express connecting to downtown Houston.